Greetings! Students from the Halls of NUS, are you tired of the hassle of managing your contacts?

 Important:

-How to deal with wrong/unknown command(s) entered in between the workflow of remove INDEX
+How to deal with wrong/unknown command(s) entered in between the workflow of remove INDEX and yes/no

 confirmation?